Nayarit mouse

-The Nayarit mouse or Sinaloan deer mouse (Peromyscus simulus) is a species of cricetid rodent endemic to Mexico.
+The Nayarit mouse or Sinaloan deermouse (Peromyscus simulus) is a species of rodent in the family Cricetidae.
+It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".
+It is endemic to Mexico.
 It was considered a subspecies of brush mouse until 1977.

 Description

 The Nayarit mouse is the smallest mouse within the P. boylii species group, with a head and body length of about 10 cm, and a tail measuring about the same again.
 They typically also have a shorter snout than other members of the species group.
-They have tawny fur, with creamy-white underparts and a poorly-defined stripe of darker, almost black, fur down the middle of the back.
+They have tawny fur, with creamy-white underparts and a poorly defined stripe of darker, almost black, fur down the middle of the back.
 The limbs are dusky to sooty, with white feet.
 The tail is hairy, usually darker above than below, and ends in a distinct tuft.

 Distribution and habitat

 The Nayarit mouse is found only along the Pacific coast of Mexico, from southern Sinaloa to central Nayarit.
 It inhabits forested terrain in coastal plains and river valleys below 200 m, including mangrove swamps, acacia thickets and thorn scrub.
 There are no recognised subspecies.